nabeelmsft/IoT/object-detection/README.md

 ## Appendix - AI Model
 The custom AI model that we have for this post is created using three class of images.

-Following is the view of the custom AI model:
+Following is the view of the custom AI model created using https://netron.app/:
 ![AI Model](https://github.com/nabeelmsft/IoT/blob/master/object-detection/assets/resnet18.onnx.png?raw=true "AI Model")